solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 # My take on the paper
 **Method**

-The network was evaluated on both the 'native' Earth Mover's distance as well as on the Chamfer Distance.
+The network was evaluated on both the *native* Earth Mover's Distance as well as on the Chamfer Distance.
 The papers used to represent state-of-the-art for the evaluation are in my eyes a fair selection.
 On top of that, the authors have conducted extensive ablation studies.
 The network was evaluated on ShapeNet, which features dense point clouds.
-It also would have been interesting to see the performance on sparse data such as KITTI, albeit the authors state that the focus of the paper was on dense point cloud completion.
+It would have also been interesting to see the performance on sparse data such as KITTI, albeit the authors state that the focus of the paper was on dense point cloud completion.

 **Architecture**